hexagontruth/hexular/README.md

           }
         });

-## Demo
+## Hexular Studio

-The built-in demo site, Hexular, can be run locally using NPM and Node:
+The built-in demo site, Hexular Studio, can be run locally using NPM and Node:

   - Run `npm install` from the project directory
   - Then run `npm start`

 The build process is fairly minimal, and one can also run the demo page directly from the filesystem by adding a few script tags directly in `public/index.html`.

-The demo itself consists of a `CubicModel` instance, centered on the page, with buttons and keyboard shortcuts implementing various functions.
+The principal Studio interface consists of a `CubicModel` instance, centered on the page, with buttons and keyboard shortcuts implementing various functions.
 A number of settings &mdash; including the resolution of the cells drawn on screen, and the radius of the grid, can be set via URL parameters.

 Some useful URL parameters and their default values: